 Clearing and grubbing shall consist of the removal of all trees, stumps, brush, and debris and shall be confined within the limits of the easements obtained for the construction of this project and/or existing public rights-of-way.
-Removal of clearing and grubbing debris shall be subject to the approval of the District and shall, in no way, constitute a hazard to the continuous operation of any existing utilities.
+Removal of clearing and grubbing debris shall, in no way, constitute a hazard to the continuous operation of any existing utilities.
 Any damage to the existing utilities shall be repaired by the respective utility company, at the expense of the Contractor.